zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/3/_index.md

 In [Learn to manage a basic Red Hat Enterprise Linux web application](/manage-a-web-app/rhel), we showed how to use `Chef::EncryptedDataBagItem` to load and decrypt the encrypted database passwords from a data bag.
 For this project, we'll use the [chef-sugar](https://supermarket.chef.io/cookbooks/chef-sugar) cookbook from Chef Supermarket to make the process easier.
 The `chef-sugar` cookbook provides the `encrypted_data_bag_item_for_environment` helper method to decrypt data bag items.

-To load the `chef-sugar` cookbook, add the line `depends 'chef-sugar'` to your build cookbook's metadata file, <code class="file-path">metadata.rb</code>, making the entire file look like this.
+To load the `chef-sugar` cookbook, add the line `depends 'chef-sugar'` to your build cookbook's metadata file, <% fp 'metadata.rb' %>, making the entire file look like this.

 ```ruby
 # ~/Development/deliver-customers-rhel/.delivery/build-cookbook/metadata.rb